Find me...follow me. Free trial!

 Grasshopper

 Grasshopper targets entrepreneurs with a phone system designed to give a more-professional appearance.
-Includes toll-free or local number (true 800 number for $15 one-time fee), voicemail and fax delivery, music-on-hold and custom greeting, call forwarding and other features.
-The "Pay As You Grow" plan is $9.95 per month for a toll-free or local number with unlimited extensions and calls billed at 6 cents per minute.
-The "Ramp" plan is $24 per month for 500 minutes and unlimited extensions on one number.
-The "Grow" plan is $49 per month for 2,000 minutes on two numbers with unlimited extensions (two existing numbers may be transferred at no extra charge).
-The "Max" plan is $199 per month for 10,000 minutes on three numbers with unlimited extensions, number transfers and "Voice Studio" services.
+Includes a toll-free or local number (true 800 number for $30 one-time fee), voicemail and fax delivery, music-on-hold and custom greeting, call forwarding and other features.
+The "Pay As You Grow" plan is $12 per month for a toll-free or local number with calls billed at 6 cents per minute.
+The "Ramp" plan is $24 per month for 500 minutes.
+The "Grow" plan is $49 per month for 2,000 minutes on two numbers.
+The "Max" plan is $199 per month for 10,000 minutes on three numbers with unlimited number transfers and "Voice Studio" services.
+All plans include unlimited extensions and free activation.
+It costs $30 to port in an existing number.
 Overage rates are 6 cents per minute.
-Custom Voice Studio greeting option starts at rate of $75 for voice talent in English, Spanish, French or a British accent. $25 activation fee on all plans, except for the Max plan, where it is included.
+Custom Voice Studio greeting option starts at rate of $75 for voice talent in English, Spanish, French or a British accent.
 30-day money-back guarantee.

 Go to Grasshopper